Powering Christmas Lights with DC power

 Powering Christmas lights using battery power without a power inverter

 This process has been explained well by others so I won't try to reinvent the wheel here.
 But before you continue you should know that this process involves cutting up your Christmas light sets and rewiring them.
-If this doesn't scare you off, check out these two sites for further instructions:
+If this doesn't scare you off, check out this sites for further instructions: